 - In humans, this means the chromosome number is reduced from 46 to 23.

-- The only cells that undergo meiosis will become sperm or eggs.
+- The germ cells undergo meiosis to give rise to sperm and eggs.

-- The joining together of a sperm and egg during fertilization returns the number of the chromosomes to 46.
+- The joining together of a sperm and egg during fertilisation returns the number of the chromosomes to 46.

-- Cells that undergo meiosis go through the cell cycle including the S phase so begin the process with chromosomes that consist of two chromatids just as in mitosis.
+- Cells that undergo meiosis go through the cell cycle, including the S phase, so the process begins with chromosomes that consist of two chromatids just as in mitosis.

-- This is the reduction division; chromosome number is cut in half.
+- This is the reduction division; chromosome number is divided in half.
 Meiosis II is very similar to mitosis; chromatids are separated into separate nuclei.

-- As in mitosis, it is spindle fibres that “pull” the chromosomes and chromatids apart.
+- As in mitosis, it is spindle fibres that “pull” the chromosomes and chromatids apart in meiosis.

 - The end result of meiosis is four cells, each with one complete set of chromosomes instead of two sets of chromosomes.